 What is your level?

-Are you at the intermediary level, or an expert?
+Are you speaking at an intermediate standard, or are you an expert?
 Bilingual?
 Native Hispanophone?

 Are you a beginner or do you have a few years behind you?

 Experienced professors charge up to 40 dollars per hour while a beginner professor charges generally around 15 dollars an hour.

 - What is the level of your student?